Our Commitment to Adapting International Standards of Evidence-Based Best Practices

 Our philosophy of training is in keeping with what Scott Miller and his colleagues at the International Center for Clinical Excellence call a “cycle of excellence” that their research suggests distinguishes highly effective counselors from their peers (Miller, Hubble, Chow, & Seidel, 2013).
 From this perspective, developing mastery as a counselor is not a function of the degrees we earn or our intelligence or our years of experience.
 It is instead influenced by taking the time to examine what we are currently doing, identify our “growing edges’ (specific ways we can improve), and then intentionally invest time and effort in “informed, deliberate practice” to improve our performance.
 Our iACE training resources are designed to help counselors engage in this “cycle of excellence” to continually reach for their personal best with their clients.

-Carefully Curated Resources and a Learning Community
+Carefully Curated Resources and

 Use of a Bilingual (Chinese-English) Format